samjtro/k8s-init/README.md

 # home-k8s

-I am currently in the process of setting up my on-prem [homelab](https://github.com/samjtro/homelab).
-This repo is for building out the scripts I need to bootstrap k8s using kubeadm with as little extra weight as possible.

-My goal with this is to get it as close as possible to a production bootstrap, to then build on top of it for production environments later.
+This repo is a guided install of k8s on-prem using kubeadm.
+It's purpose is for use in [homelab](https://github.com/samjtro/homelab), in order to create clusters at-home in a similar environment to which you might see at a production level.
+This means cutting out all of the fluff most other home k8s variants include.
+The goal of this project is to sharpen my skills with k8s by managing a cluster at home, and I will be adding more to this repo as I continue adding more utilities, scripts & yaml files.